aforestsomewhere/bacterial-genome-assembly/learners/setup.md

 title: Setup
 ---

 We will be working on the Migale cluster (https://migale.inrae.fr/).
-If you haven't already, please request an account (https://migale.inrae.fr/ask-account) or let us know.
+If you haven't already, please request an account (https://migale.inrae.fr/ask-account).

 ## Data